amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-04-the-image-format.md

   postId: '113599130117007875'
 ---

+Welcome to this [December adventure](https://eli.li/december-adventure), where I will write about the process of our latest game, [Devils on the Moon pinball](https://play.date/games/devils-on-the-moon-pinball/).

 One day, as we were scrolling through the Playdate Squad Discord server, [Lukas Wolski](https://bsky.app/profile/strupf.bsky.social) the dev behind the excellent game [Owlets Embrace](https://play.date/games/owlets-embrace/) posted the following picture.

 ![Interlaced](https://media.amano.games/devlog/making-a-pinball-game-for-the-playdate-part-04-the-image-format/interlaced.png)